Ahmed-Kamala/Ahmed-Kamala/README.md

 I am a PhD student at the University of Manchester and a Special Research Student at the University of Tokyo.
-My research interests are in Quantitaive & Statisitcal Methods, Machine Learning, Open Science, and Psychology, with a focus on developing and improving machine learning-based methods for psychosocial and medical sciences.
+My research interests are in Quantitaive & Statisitcal Methods, Machine Learning, Open Science, and Psychology, with a focus on developing and improving machine learning-based methods for psychiatric, psychosocial, and medical sciences.

 ## Skills

 - **Programming:** R, Python
 - **Analysis:** Advacned statistical analysis, computational mathematics, research design & methods
-- **Fields:** Psychological science, neuroscience, Social Science
+- **Fields:** Psychology, Neuroscience, Social Science

 ## Interests